JuliaData/DataCaches.jl/README.md

 end
 ```

+The cache is namespaced by UUID so it will not collide with stores from other packages.
-The scratch space lives at `~/.julia/scratchspaces/<MY_UUID>/results/` and is automatically removed when your package is uninstalled and `Pkg.gc()` is run.
-Use different `key` strings (second argument) to maintain independent cache stores within the same package.
+Use different `key` strings (second argument) to maintain independent cache stores
+within the same package.
+The cache is managed as part of the DataCaches depot and is
+removed when DataCaches.jl is uninstalled and `Pkg.gc()` is run.

 ## About